hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - IOS zone-based firewall
   - a zone must be configured before interfaces can be assigned to the zone
   - an interface can be assigned to only one security zone
-  - allowing all traffic by default but drop traffic from a different zone by default
+  - allowing all traffic by default but <span style="color: #bb6600;">drop traffic from a different zone</span> by default

 - Simple Network Management Protocol (SNMP)